LeapLabTHU/DAT-Detection/README.md

 **Please notice: Make sure the `pretrained` variable in `<CONFIG_FILE>` is correctly set to the path of pretrained DAT model.**

 In our experiments, we typically use 4 nodes of NVIDIA A100 GPU (40GB) to train the models, so the learning rates are scaled to 4 times of the default values for each detector.

+## Acknowledgements

+This code is developed on the top of [Swin Transformer](https://github.com/microsoft/Swin-Transformer), we thank to their efficient and neat codebase.
+The computational resources supporting this work are provided by [Hangzhou
+High-Flyer AI Fundamental Research Co.,Ltd](https://www.high-flyer.cn/).

 ## Citation